 This report illustrates the results of the conversations that the Harwood Institute had with board members across America.
 The results pointed to a series of challenges boards face both in recognizing the need to be more connected to the community and also engaging in behaviors as a board that would make that connection more likely.

-This article lays out five key characteristics of civic culture, explore why they matter, and how paying attention to them may be the difference between a collective impact effort getting stuck – even falling flat – or generating the kinds of results we seek.
+"Putting Community in Collective Impact" lays out five key characteristics of civic culture, explore why they matter, and how paying attention to them may be the difference between a collective impact effort getting stuck – even falling flat – or generating the kinds of results we seek.
 A collective impact approach holds enormous promise for bringing about meaningful change – but only if such action is taken with communities, not apart from them.

 Why is it that some initiatives take off in one community but seem to fall flat when you try to replicate them in other places?
 The five stages of community life help explain why some communities move faster and others slower when it comes to change.